moshiko1988/TodoApp-frontend/README.md

 ## Future Goals and Unsolved Problems

-> - Making a user create different notes whitin the app that contain different lists
+> - Making a user create different notes within the app that contain different lists
 > - Making the user be able to change the order of the list
 > - Making the user be able to upload photos